B-Mags/Creative-Writing/Creative Writing Samples.md

 After sliding through the window, I make my way up the stairs through the darkness.
 I open the door to a different world, a black-and-white world—chic and modern with silver appliances.
 Slowly, I wash my hands in the kitchen sink.
 The water rushes up, around, and out of the curved spout.
 Bubbles pop and form, pop and form.
 Twenty-five seconds and I’m finished.
 I dry my hands and begin my morning routine. <br>

 I start a pot of coffee.
 This house, the third on the left, has a dark Ethiopian blend that the family grinds fresh each morning.
 As it brews, I walk into the living room and turn on the television.
 It’s already on channel four: news.
 This is what the family watches in the morning as they eat breakfast.
 They watch from the kitchen, so I do as well.
 I go back and pour myself coffee.
 I sit down at the table and drink.
 I stare intently at the news anchor on the enormous television.
 He’s handsome; his eyes are kind.
 He relays disaster after disaster, informs the world of its most flagrant faults.
 I try out some of the gestures he makes.
 I imagine someone gesturing to me. <br>

-## Theatrical Monologue

-**Two monologue excerpts from *Fish*, a play in one act:**

-<u>Monologue #1:</u> <br>

-**NOAH:** A prologue—an exordium in which I show you the end, which is perhaps an arbitrary moment, perhaps something more: a turning point, a failure, an achievement, no doubt a sum of all things prior—the feelings, thoughts, and actions.
-Decisions… a man broken down to nothing—or perhaps a man set free.
-Both or neither.
-I can tell you for certain it was hot—disgustingly hot.
-The air weighed too much; it pushed down on shoulders, creating an uncomfortable closeness, making clothes stick to a body like a second skin, another layer to tear through, to crawl out from, to hide beneath.
-Isn’t it the case that we are all always retreating beneath or clawing through our own skin? <br>

-<u>Monologue #2:</u> <br>

-**EMILY:** The leaves turn quickly from one color to the next, but every year there’s a brief window when just about all of them are red.
-If you go up on the mountain and look down, it looks like the entire town is on fire.
-That Autumn was mild, warm even.
-The leaves stayed red longer than usual.
-The town seemed to burn for weeks.
-It was a good few months.
-Everything was on fire.
-Everything was good. <br>

 ## Epistolary